 Cerebral palsy is an injury to the brain causing problems with movement that you see in early childhood.
 Children often have poor coordination, stiff muscles, weak muscles and tremors.
 They can have problems with sensation, vision and hearing, swallowing and talking.
 You tend to notice babies with cerebral palsy do not roll over, crawl or walk compared to children of a similar age.

-One of the main causes of cerebral palsy is what we call a hypoxic brain injury during childbirth.
+One of the main causes of cerebral palsy is what we call a “hypoxic brain injury” during childbirth.
 This is where the baby’s brain gets starved of oxygen.
-Sometimes this cannot be prevented or it is impossible to work out what has caused the baby to be injured.
+Sometimes this cannot be prevented, or it is impossible to work out what has caused the baby to be injured.

 - allowing labour to go on for too long

 - failing to respond to the umbilical cord being wrapped around the baby’s neck

 - missing signs of foetal distress such as meconium